Erallie/xs-notify/README.md

 3. Go to **Settings → Advanced → App Launcher → Auto-Launch Folder**.
 4. Move the shortcut to the folder that opens.
 ## Configuration
-Settings for the notifier are stored in `%APPDATA%\gozar_productions\xs_notify\config\config.toml`.
+Settings for XS Notify are stored in `%APPDATA%\gozar_productions\xs_notify\config\config.toml`.
 Here is some brief documentation on each option in the config:
 ```toml
 # Port that xsoverlay is listening on
 port = 42069